0verdu/Phone_Home_Flaw/README.md

 ## Plain-Language Summary

-A serious flaw has been indentified in widely used cellular chip "`Qualcomm Snapdragon X65`" that allows devices to be remotely disrupted without installing malware, clicking links, or requiring user interaction.
+A serious flaw has been indentified in widely used cellular chips—specifically the **Qualcomm Snapdragon X65 and X70**—that allows devices to be remotely disrupted without installing malware, clicking links, or requiring user interaction.

 In certain conditions, a malicious cellular signal alone, including specially crafted 5G or satellite transmissions, could cause phones, laptops, and connected devices to suddenly lose service or reboot.
 To everyday users, this would look exactly like a normal carrier outage.